An experienced and understanding team of doctors are here to help you.

 See your doctor to discuss whether Mirena or Copper IUD would be a good choice for you.

-Dr Michael Horwood and Dr Abha Chikarsal are available for removal and insertion of Mirena and Dr Michael Horwood also does removal and insert of the copper
+Dr Michael Horwood is available for the removal and insertion of both the Mirena and copper IUDs.

 Sexual health involves many things: Knowing about your body and how it works; understanding the physical, social and emotional changes that come with puberty, pregnancy and ageing; keeping yourself and others safe; and finding information and support when things go wrong, such as an unplanned pregnancy or sexually transmitted infection.